ephel-lang/nethra/README.md

 val ic = fun x -> case x (fun _ -> char) (fun _ -> int)
 ```

 Then such function can be used in type level.
-For instance the expression `ic (inl 1)` produces the type `char`.
+For instance, the expression `ic (inl 1)` produces the type `char`.

 ```ocaml
 sig m1 : ic (inl 1)
 val m1 = 'c'
 ```

-An advanced usage can be proposed thanks to dependent types and `case` construction.
+Thanks to dependent types and `case` construction, an advanced usage can be proposed.

 ```ocaml
 sig Unit : type